Code-Institute-Submissions/Milestone-project-2-Code-Institute/README.md

 ## Development
 Project was developed using git pod and uploaded to [git hub] https://github.com/mariodragun/Milestone-project-2-Code-Institute/tree/master/wireframes
 The greatest chalenge was to make game controls runnig with keyboard.
-Second chalenge was to repair typos that was causing that functions was not running they spouse to.
+Second chalenge was to repair typos that was causing that functions was not running as they spouse to.
+## Further development
+There is possibility for further development of this game in way to add another mode so that can be indefinitely and up to 5 game.
+Other of choice is to add button day mode/ night mode.
 ## Credits
 Font Ubuntu used for projects are imported from google fonts and youtube icon has been imported from Font Awsome.
 Main image was downloaded from page teepublic.com [image] (https://www.teepublic.com/magnet/675956-rock-paper-scissors-lizard-spock)